-Other physical deformities that put uneven pressure on the feet
+- Other physical deformities that put uneven pressure on the feet

-Injuries to the feet or other parts of the body that disturb a person’s walking/running gait (Shin Splints, Plantar Fasciitis, Achilles Tendonitis, stress fractures, etc.)
+- Injuries to the feet or other parts of the body that disturb a person’s walking/running gait (Shin Splints, Plantar Fasciitis, Achilles Tendonitis, stress fractures, etc.)

 The first indication something is not right with your feet is foot, leg, or back pain.
 If you were to consult with a physician or orthopedic surgeon regarding such pain, they would likely go through a progression of possibilities.
 That would include looking at your feet and the way you stand, walk, or run.
-Aside from using pain as an indicator, there are at least four other signs you should consider that might point to your benefitting from orthotics.
+Aside from using pain as an indicator, there are at least four other signs you should consider that might point to benefiting from orthotics.